-Kary who is our Cape Bretoner has an incredible amount of loyalty and dedication and brings a wealth of experience, empathy and passion to support those who are most in need in our community.
-She provides court support through the community based legal & education project, co-manages the Hep C & Me project and provides harm reduction services at the site, central and provincial outreach programs.
-Her quiet demeanor, lasting patience and uniqueness contributes greatly to Mainline’s success.
-Kary is an active members of the narcotics anonymous program, has 7 years methadone treatment and 6 years recovery which furthers her commitment to assist people who struggle with addictions and street life.
+Kary who is our Cape Bretoner has an incredible amount of loyalty and dedication and brings a wealth of lived experience, empathy and passion to support those who are most in need in our community.
+She previously provided court support through the Community Based Legal & Education project, has co-managed the Hep C & Me project and led the way to form one of Mainlines most successful projects, the Wellness Navigator project.
+She provides harm reduction services through the site and also through the central outreach program.
+Her quiet demeanour, unending patience and uniqueness contribute greatly to Mainline.
+She was a member of the Housing First Initiative committee to hire intensive case managers as her perspective was invaluable to building a skilled team that could work with people suffering with addiction.
+Kary is a member of Narcotics Anonymous which furthers her commitment to assist people who struggle with addiction and street life.